Expand your creative boundaries: you’ll do that here.

 The Southeast River Campus is the only campus community in Missouri dedicated solely to art, dance, music, and theatre.
 Learn more about where you can live, learn, and create on the banks of the Mississippi River.

-Southeast is expanding its' River Campus with a new art complex to house its ceramics, sculpture, and painting programs, creating a “gateway to the arts” in downtown Cape Girardeau.
-The facility will also house a shared plaster room, a “clean” classroom where 3D printers and a variety of technology will be available for students to view mock-ups and model work, and a student gallery.
-Also included will be an outdoor patio space where students can work on large ceramics and outdoor sculpture pieces.
-The first phase of the new facilities will open in the 2021/22 academic year!
+Southeast has expanded its River Campus with a new art complex to house its ceramics, sculpture, and painting programs, creating a “gateway to the arts” in downtown Cape Girardeau.
+The facility also houses a shared plaster room, a “clean” classroom where 3D printers and a variety of technology is available for students to view mock-ups and model work, and a student gallery.
+Also included is an outdoor patio space where students can work on large ceramics and outdoor sculpture pieces.

 Whether you specialize in sculpture, ceramics, fibers, interior design, painting, printmaking, or drawing we have dedicated spaces designed to unlock your creativity.

 River Campus Art GalleryCheck out the 1,275 square-foot gallery space located in the historic Seminary Building on the Southeast River Campus.
 Learn more.